aloco/SimpleButton/README.md

 Note that SimpleButton is written in `swift 1.2` and may not be compatible with previous versions of swift.

+For usage with `swift 2.0`, take the corresponding branch.

 #### Carthage

 Add the following line to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).